-Our chiropractors will position your spine in a way that takes pressure off the pinched nerves.
+Our chiropractors will position your spine in a way that takes the pressure off the pinched nerves.
 We gently manipulate the vertebrae to reduce nerve compression, alleviate bony protrusions interfering with the nerves and reduce pressure on the discs.
 Our hands-on adjustments are gentle and effective and you experience immediate relief.

-We also offer long-term care that includes chiropractic adjustments, spinal decompression and corrective exercises to improve your posture.
+We also offer long-term care that includes chiropractic adjustments, spinal decompression, and corrective exercises to improve your posture.
 Spinal decompression reduces the pressure on the discs and nerves so your pinched nerves are freed.
 We show you exercises to enhance your core strength to stabilize your posture and keep you in a healthy alignment throughout your work and play activities.

-Once we identify a pinched nerve, we develop an individual chiropractic care plan link to chiropractic care page to fit your needs.
+Once we identify a pinched nerve, we develop an individualized chiropractic care plan link to the chiropractic care page to fit your needs.
 Our non-surgical options are a drug-free approach to pinched nerve care without any side effects.
 The longer a pinched nerve is left untreated, the more likely you are to retain lasting damage, so please seek our help soon.
-Do not let pain go undiagnosed or untreated.
+Do not let your pain go undiagnosed or untreated.

 Many pinched nerves can be treated through a nonsurgical procedure called decompression, which relieves pressure on the spine and allows patients to function in their everyday lives without pain or other debilitating symptoms.
 This procedure involves separating the vertebrae to create a vacuum in between the targeted discs, a technique known as negative pressure.
 Negative pressure gradually relieves structures pressing on the nerve over the course of four to six weeks.

 Soft compressible disks separate the vertebrate and provide cushioning for the spinal column.
 Over time, constant pressure can cause these disks to become worn and compressed.
-Spinal decompression is a procedure that relieves pressure of the spine, encouraging the disks to heal.
+Spinal decompression is a procedure that relieves the pressure of the spine, encouraging the disks to heal.